 Writers and other avid readers have a tendency to accumulate large quantities of books in their personal collections.
-Instagram and YouTube feature “shelfies” and “shelf tours” from bibliophiles who’ve packed their bookcases with hundreds of volumes, some of which have gone unread for years.
+Instagram, YouTube, and TikTok feature “shelfies” and “shelf tours” from bibliophiles who’ve packed their bookcases with hundreds of volumes, some of which have gone unread for years.

 Choosing to declutter your books may feel like it goes against your reader’s instincts.
 However, I speak from experience when I say that there are many benefits to purging books that are no longer providing any value to you.